Updated: July 6, 2022

-This is probably the year that I’ve traveled the most in my entire life.
-Just for the first half of the year, I’ve been to Malaysia, Singapore, and Vietnam; with a trip to Macau coming up in October.
+The year 2019 is probably the year that I’ve traveled the most in my entire life.
+Internationally, I went to Malaysia, Singapore, Macau, and Vietnam.

 And no, I wasn’t traveling just for leisure.
 For the most part, I’ve been conducting financial literacy seminars for corporate clients of Wealth Arki.